Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: Introduction

 The reported physics of points 2 and 3 above is similar in spirit, but corresponds to different measurable characteristics and leads to different physical effects compared with the unconventional form of quantization of conductivity in graphene \cite{qhegraphene} and strong magneto-oscillations at magnetic fields, $\omega_c\gg\Delta$, in \cite{Qos, qossharapov,Panda2022Quantum}.

-In subsequent sections, we systematically explore these phenomena through rigorous, analytical and numerical methods, identifying explicit parameter regimes where different behaviors manifest.
-We propose scanning tunneling microscopy (STM) experiments \cite{yazdani1, yazdani2, yazdani3, yazdani5} to observe predicted quantization and magnetooscillations of SCO.
-STM is sensitive to the local electronic density of states, and can be used to probe SCO in graphene by visualizing the local electronic structure and identifying the presence of charge density variations on the A and B sublattices.
+In subsequent sections, we systematically explore these phenomena through rigorous analytical and numerical methods, identifying explicit parameter regimes where different behaviors manifest.
+We propose scanning tunneling microscopy (STM) experiments \cite{E.Andrei2009,yazdani1, yazdani2, yazdani3, yazdani5} to observe predicted quantization and magnetooscillations of SCO in Dirac insulators.
+STM is sensitive to the local electronic density of states, and can be used to probe SCO in e.g. graphene by visualizing the local electronic structure and identifying the presence of charge density variations on the A and B sublattices.
 In essence, STM allows for real-space imaging of the distribution of charge carriers and the resulting ordering of electrons on the distinct carbon atoms of the graphene lattice.
 We show that this serves as a reliable probe of the energy gap in Dirac materials, regardless of the gap size, without performing spectroscopy.

 The remainder of the paper is organized as follows.
 In Section \ref{hamiltonian}, we consider the Hamiltonian of the graphene monolayer with a staggered sublattice potential.
-We define $SCO$ and show that it vanishes in the absence of sublattice potential both in presence and absence of a magnetic field, while in the presence of sublattice potential, the SCO is finite.

-In Section \ref{scowithb}, we analytically compute $SCO$ in the presence of a magnetic field when the sublattice symmetry is broken, and derive the three regimes of weak, intermediate, and strong magnetic fields described above.
+We define $SCO$ and show that it vanishes in the absence of sublattice potential both in presence and absence of a magnetic field, while in the presence of sublattice potential, the $SCO$ is finite.
+In section \ref{Sect3}, we analytically compute $SCO$ in the presence of a magnetic field when the sublattice symmetry is broken, and derive the three regimes of weak, intermediate, and strong magnetic fields described above.
 In Section \ref{numerics}, we verify the analytical results predicted for weak sublattice potentials for the entire range of magnetic fields, using high precision lattice calculations via Hofstadter butterfly.